 There will be two types of quizzes given throughout the quarter.
 The first quiz will be a prerequisite quiz which covers many of the things that you are supposed to know in order to be in this course and which will be used throughout this quarter.
-You will be given the entire class time for the prerequisite quiz, but you will not be allowed to use a calculator.
+You will be given the entire class time for the prerequisite quiz.
 Approximately weekly, following the attached schedule we will have community quizzes.
 These quizzes will be 15 to 20 minutes long, but after the first ten minutes you may work with anyone and everyone in the class to complete your quiz.
 Each community quiz will be scored out of 20 points.
 The lowest quiz score will be dropped.
 There will be no make-ups for missed quizzes.